 Historically, driving sims have tended to focus on the challenge, rather than the enjoyment, of flinging a car around a circuit at speed.
 Somehow, over the years, ‘realistic handling’ has come to mean ‘unrealistically gripless and unmanageable handling’.
 The latest wave of big-name driving games is attempting to address that, and Project Cars 2 is currently leading the pack.

 Slightly Mad’s interpretation of car physics is not perfect, but it is perhaps the closest any developer has come so far to simulating the real feeling of driving.
 You can sense what every wheel is doing, the shifting weight of the car, and every minute change in surface texture.
-More often than not, Project Cars 2’s vehicles respond to your inputs in exactly the same way a real one would.
+More often than not, the vehicles respond to your inputs in exactly the same way a real one would.
 It's no wonder we gave the game a 9/10 in our Project Cars 2 PC review.

 Dark Souls is indisputably a modern classic of gaming.
-Its many imitators have spawned a whole subgenre of ARPG - the Soulslike - but its legacy is broader than that.
-In 2011's world of patronising hand-holding and player-centrism, Dark Souls had the integrity not only to be difficult - which would have been radical enough - but, through its desolate and uncaring world, to tell you you are not special.
+Its many imitators have spawned a whole subgenre of ARPG - the 'Souls-like' - but its legacy is broader than that.
+In 2011's world of patronising hand-holding and player-centrism, Dark Souls had the integrity not only to be difficult - which would have been radical enough - but, through its desolate and uncaring world, to tell you that you're not special.
 It was the Tyler Durden of videogames, and every bit as darkly charismatic.

 However, the original Dark Souls is showing its age, and its PC port was infamously shoddy in the first place.
 Dark Souls III may not have its novelty, but after all this time, there is no way to rebottle that particular lightning bolt, to our nightly despair.
-Instead, Dark Souls III offers refinement: this is the definitive Soulslike, the best on the market right now, as you'll discover in our Dark Souls III PC review.
+Instead, Dark Souls III offers refinement: this is the definitive Souls, the best on the market right now, as you'll discover in our Dark Souls III PC review.